bantunes82/springboot-soccer-game/rest-team/README.md

  ![Swagger](https://i.ibb.co/p0s5Kpb/swagger.png "Swagger Endpoints")

-**Prometheus (available only for the Approach 1 - Using Docker Compose at Development Time)**
+**Prometheus (available only for the Approach 1 and 3 - Using Docker Compose at Development Time)**

-This is the url to access the metrics from [prometheus](http://localhost:9090/graph).
+This is the url to access the metrics from [prometheus](http://127.0.0.1:9090/graph).

-**Grafana (available only for the Approach 1 - Using Docker Compose at Development Time)**
+**Grafana (available only for the Approach 1 and 3 - Using Docker Compose at Development Time)**

-This is the url to access the [Grafana DashBoard](http://localhost:3000) from Soccer Team application.
+This is the url to access the [Grafana DashBoard](http://127.0.0.1:3000) from Soccer Team application.

 The Grafana DashBoard should looks like this: